ZalozbaDev/uploader-recny-model-server/doc/DEVELOPMENT.md

 ```

+* TODO: check if it is required to disable the arguments to faster_whisper (check branch)
+    * no, not necessary, recognition works

 TODO: check if "speaker_num" shall be removed (resp an "auto" option to be added)

-TODO: check if it is required to disable the arguments to faster_whisper (check branch)

 ## verify that your model works with faster_whisper

 when whisper_ctranslate2 does not properly detect / transcribe in your language, test faster_whisper directly first